 There is a well-planned programme of transition activities for those moving from year 8 into year 9.
-This involves at least three additional visits beyond the usual transition day for all year 8s (depending on COVID-19 local restrictions and advice).
-SENCOs will also discuss students and, where possible, will visit key year 8 students in their middle school settings to observe and get to know them better.
-There are also opportunities for parents/carers of pupils with SEN to meet with the SENCo team before transitioning to Redborne through parent information meetings at our feerder middle schools and 'Meet the SENCo' evenings.
+This involves additional visits beyond the usual transition day for all year 8s.
+SENDCOs will also discuss students and, where possible, will visit key year 8 students in their middle school settings to observe and get to know them better.
+There are also opportunities for parents/carers of pupils with SEND to meet with the SENDCo team before transitioning to Redborne through parent information meetings at our feeder middle schools and 'Meet the SENDCo' evenings.